Skip to content

 Sets or removes the executable bit for paths in the repo

-Unlike the POSIX chmod, jj chmod also works on Windows, on conflicted files, and on arbitrary revisions.
+Unlike the POSIX chmod, jj file chmod also works on Windows, on conflicted files, and on arbitrary revisions.

-Usage: jj chmod [OPTIONS] <MODE> <PATHS>...
+Usage: jj file chmod [OPTIONS] <MODE> <PATHS>...

 Arguments: